costajpb/agap2/README.md

 - `application`, for anything sitting in the folder with the same name.
 - `domain`, for anything sitting in the folder with the same name.
 - As for the infrastructure layer, the scopes should represent concerns in the React implementation (e.g. `components`, `hooks`, etc.)

+### Pointing device interactions
+This project was designed with the use of pointing devices in mind and further work is needed to fit the usability in contexts where such a device is not present.
+For example, the episode name slides up when an episode on the list is hovered.